alvarofpp/network-from-wikipedia/README.md

 ```

 ## Contributing
 Contributions are more than welcome.
 Fork, improve and make a pull request.
 For bugs, ideas for improvement or other, please create an [issue](https://github.com/alvarofpp/dataset-network-from-wikipedia/issues).

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU Affero General Public License - see
+the [LICENSE.md](LICENSE) file for details.